 In order to have Ruby-throated Hummingbirds in the future, hummers living today have to reproduce.
-This involves a LOT of critical steps!
-You'll see what we mean when you read this page!
+This involves a lot of critical steps!
+You'll see what we mean when you read this information!

 Territorial Defense: 3-4 months